Dr. Anne Quéma

 Research interests

-experimental poetry; theories of critical analysis; queer studies; modern and contemporary fiction and poetry in the UK; law and literature.
+Experimental poetry in the UK, US, and Canada; theories of critical analysis; queer studies; theories of critical analysis; queer studies.
 I welcome students’ projects in these areas.
-For the last twenty years, I have supervised and examined numerous theses, and I have been able to include research assistants in fifteen projects.
+For the last twenty-four years, I have supervised and examined numerous theses, and I have included research assistants in nineteen projects.

-Since publishing The Agon of Modernism: Wyndham Lewis’s Allegories, Aesthetics, and Politics in 1999, I have published articles on poetry, law and literature, legal discourse and same-sex partnership, historiography, Gothic fiction, fiction and the visual arts, and Canadian modernism.
+Since publishing The Agon of Modernism: Wyndham Lewis’s Allegories, Aesthetics, and Politics in 1999 (Bucknell UP), I have published articles on poetry, law and literature, legal discourse and same-sex partnership, historiography, Gothic fiction, fiction and the visual arts, and Canadian modernism.
 In Power and Legitimacy (2015), I examine relationships between power and language in the context of interdisciplinary analyses of jurisprudence, statutory law, and literature.

-My current research projects focus on affect and historiography, translation, and citizenship.
-I explore the poetry of authors such as Nicole Brossard, Erín Moure, Oana Avasilichioaei, M. NourbeSe Philip, Liz Howard, Dionne Brand, and Rachel Zolf in the context of international practices of experimental poetry.
+My current book project focuses on biopoetics in Erín Moure’s poetry and her approach to historiography, translation, and citizenship.
+Theoretical frameworks include works by Giorgio Agamben, Judith Butler, Jacques Derrida, and Jean-Luc Nancy.
+In chapters and articles, I explore the poetry of authors such as Nicole Brossard, Oana Avasilichioaei, M. NourbeSe Philip, Liz Howard, Dionne Brand, Anne Carson, Chantal Givson, Renee Gladman, and Syd Zolf in the context of international practices of experimental poetry.
 I establish dialogues between these poets and poets in the UK such as Maggie O’Sullivan, Geraldine Monk, Caroline Bergvall, Frances Presley, Redell Olsen, Sophie Robinson, Harriet Tarlo, Andrea Brady, and Catherine Walsh.
-Theoretical and philosophical frameworks of analysis include the writings of Giorgio Agamben, Judith Butler, Jacques Derrida, Jean-Luc Nancy, and Jacques Rancière.

 “Phonotopia of Migrations: Oana Avasilichioaei’s Limbinal.”
 Forms of Migration, edited by Jennifer Reimer and Stefan Maneval, Berlin, Falschrum Books, 2021.